aposipa/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach goes through the whole array and changes it, while .map returns a new array.

 2. What is the difference between a function and a method?

+    A function is code that can be called by name, while a method is code that is called by name and associated with an object

 3. What is closure?

+    A function enclosed with a reference to its surrounding state of an outer function from the inner function.

 4. Describe the four rules of the 'this' keyword.

+    1. Is the function called by new?
+    2. is the function called by call, apply or bind?
+    3. is the function called as a method?
+    4. is the function called in the global scope?

 5. Why do we need super() in an extended class?

+    Because it refers to the parent class so that is used to access the parent's properties and methods.

 ## Project Set up